-The epic failures of AI, like the inability of image recognition software to reliably distinguish a chihuahua from a muffin, illustrate the persistent shortcomings.
+The epic failures of artificial intelligence, like the inability of image recognition software to reliably distinguish a chihuahua from a muffin, illustrate the persistent shortcomings.
 Likewise, more serious examples of biased hiring recommendations are not warming up the image of AI as trusted advisor.
 How can we trust AI in these circumstances?

 The foundation of trust

-On one hand, creating AI solutions follows the same process as creating other digital products – the foundation is to manage risks, ensure cybersecurity, assure legal compliance and data protection.
+On one hand, creating AI solutions follows the same process as creating other digital products.
+The foundation is to manage risks, ensure cybersecurity, assure legal compliance and data protection.

 2) Our ethical code of conduct, expressed in our Trust Charter.
 We want trust to power all our relationships in a meaningful, inclusive, and positive way.
 Our strong focus and commitment to sustainability translates into AI-enabled solutions accelerating decarbonization and optimizing energy usage.
-We also adopt frugal AI – we thrive to lower the carbon footprint of machine learning by designing AI models that require less energy.
+We also adopt frugal AI.
+We thrive to lower the carbon footprint of machine learning by designing AI models that require less energy.

 How hard is it to trust AI?